Like it or not, we are currently experiencing the advent of the nerd girl in mainstream culture.

 Simply put, spare me your mansplaining: you can trust me to know about the finer points of Advanced Dungeons & Dragons.

 It’s silly to let your ego get in the way of a good game!

 Perhaps most importantly, don’t treat a nerd girl like she’s inferior to more typical girls.

 If you’re just interested in me because you think I’m going to have lower standards than the Paris Hiltons of the world, don’t even waste my time.
 I want someone who can appreciate everything about me, from my brilliance to my wit to my awesome boobs.

 Nerd culture is chock full of terrible female characters who are really only used for the T&A factor (think Scarlet Witch — yuck!), so we often don’t have the highest self-esteem.

-Letting us know that we deserve to be heroines too will do a lot of us!
+Letting us know that we deserve to be heroines too will do a lot for us!